 Falcons can be found throughout North America and the world.
 Though they’re not really as common or as easily spotted as other raptors like hawks or eagles.
 Falcons are smaller, faster birds and, while they tend to be fairly common, there are relatively few species of falcon.
 This article will focus on the falcons in North Carolina.
-I’ll tell you which species can be found in the state, we’ll look at some pictures for each and also learn some fun facts.
+Let’s look at look at some pictures of each species and also learn some fun facts.

 3 Species of Falcon in North Carolina

-There are just 3 species of falcons found in North Carolina: The American Kestrel, Merlin, and Peregrine Falcon.
+There are just 3 species of falcons found in North Carolina: The American Kestrel, the Merlin, and the Peregrine Falcon.

 1. American Kestrel